Clockert/personal-blog/README.md

 ## Challenges & Solutions

-*(These are documented in more detail in my reflective journal)*
+_(These are documented in more detail in my reflective journal)_

 ### Terminal Navigation

 - **Challenge:** Not comfortable with terminal commands - usually use GUI tools
-  - **Solution:** Learned that VS Code has an integrated terminal that opens directly in my project folder.
+  - **Solution:** Started to use VS Codes integrated terminal that opens directly in my project folder.
 Started with just a few essential commands: `python app.py`, `source venv/bin/activate`, and `python`.
 Getting more comfortable with practice.

 ### Understanding Flask's Request-Response Cycle

 - **Challenge:** Understanding how `@app.route()` connects URLs to Python functions
   - **Solution:** Started with simplest possible "Hello World", then gradually added complexity.
 Drawing out the flow helped: Browser → Flask route → Python function → Template → Browser

 ### Moving from Hardcoded Data to Database

-- **Challenge:** Had working code with Python lists, felt risky to change everything
+- **Challenge:** Had working code with Python lists, felt scary to change everything
-  - **Solution:** Used Git branches!
-Created `add-database` branch so I could experiment without breaking working code.
+  - **Solution:** Used Git branches, Created `add-database` branch so I could experiment without breaking working code.
 Could always go back if needed.
 This made me feel safe to try new things.

 ### Python Interactive Shell for Database

-- **Challenge:** Adding data to database using Python shell was confusing - didn't understand the `>>>` prompt
+- **Challenge:** Adding data to database using Python shell was confusing - didn't fully understand the `>>>` prompt
   - **Solution:** Realized the Python shell is just typing Python commands one at a time instead of in a file.
 Used it to test database queries before adding them to my code.

-### Git Workflow with Branches
-- **Challenge:** At first added features directly to main, then learned I should use branches
-  - **Solution:** Started creating branches for major features.
-Made one mistake and added tags to main instead of a branch - learned from it!
-Now more comfortable with branch → develop → merge workflow.

 ### Sessions and Login State

 - **Challenge:** Understanding how Flask "remembers" that I'm logged in between page loads
   - **Solution:** Learned that sessions store data in encrypted cookies.
 The `session['logged_in']` is stored in the browser and sent with each request.
 This clicked when I saw the logout function removing it from the session.

-### Environment Variables and Security
-- **Challenge:** Wasn't sure why we needed a separate .env file
-  - **Solution:** Realized that if I push my code to GitHub, everyone could see my password if it's in the code! .env file + .gitignore keeps secrets local.
-This is important for real-world projects.

-## Future Enhancements
+## Potential Future Enhancements

-If time permits:
-- Comment system
-- Delete functionality
-- Advanced tag filtering
+Ideas for further development:

-- Rich text editor
+- Rich text editor for markdown support
+- More options for images
-- Search functionality
+- Search functionality across posts
-- Multiple users
+- Multiple user roles (admin, editor, viewer)
+- Post drafts and scheduling
+- Comment replies/threading
+- Email notifications
+- Post categories (in addition to tags)
+- Better Design and personalisation

 ## Course Information

 Backend Essentials - Project Assignment
-Building a personal blogging application from scratch
+Building a personal blogging application

 ---

-*Last Updated: December 2024*
+_Last Updated: December 2025_